-For the three months ended April 30, 2024, cash used in financing activities was \$3.8 million, which consisted of \$4.5 million debt repayments and payments of \$0.7 million related to shares repurchased for tax withholdings on vesting of RSUs, offset by proceeds of \$1.4 million from the issuance of common stock from our ESPP and stock option exercises.
-Cash used in financing activities increased \$5.1 million year-over-year, which primarily reflected repayments of borrowings outstanding under our Credit Agreement.
+For the nine months ended October 31, 2024, cash used in financing activities was \$14.4 million, which consisted of \$13.0 million debt repayments, payments of \$2.8 million related to shares repurchased for tax withholdings on vesting of RSUs, and payments of \$2.1 million under our stock repurchase plan, offset by proceeds of \$3.5 million from the issuance of common stock from our ESPP and stock option exercises.
+Cash used in financing activities increased \$33.4 million year-over-year, which primarily reflected a borrowing of \$18.0 million under our Credit Agreement for the 2600Hz acquisition in fiscal 2024, which did not recur in the first three quarters of fiscal 2025, and repayments of borrowings outstanding under our Credit Agreement in fiscal 2025.